Eigenvector continuation for the pairing Hamiltonian: Eigenvector continuation as a resummation tool

 \section{Eigenvector continuation as a resummation tool}

-Eigenvector continuation can be used to resum the perturbation series by performing the EC in the space of MBPT state correction ~\cite{Demol2020EC,Demol20BMBPT}.
+Eigenvector continuation can be used to resum the perturbation series by performing the EC in the space of MBPT state corrections ~\cite{Demol2020EC,Demol20BMBPT}.
 The Hamiltonian and norm matrices that enter Eq.~\eqref{eq:geneig} are then given by

 where $N_{p0} = \delta_{p0}$ by intermediate normalization.
 In this work, MBPT state corrections up to first order are included; therefore we denote this approach as \ecpt{1}.
 Explicit expressions for the matrix elements in Eqs.~\eqref{eq:ecptH} and~\eqref{eq:ecptN} are evaluated by virtue of Wick's theorem~\cite{Wick50theorem}.
 The simplest expression involves the second-order energy correction